-So that monthly run became an occasional walk, and those 36 pants became 38 pants.
-And it never seemed to really matter, until Lucy wanted to start playing with that soccer ball.
+So that monthly run became an occasional walk, and those pants got bigger.
+It never seemed to really matter, until Lucy wanted to start playing with that soccer ball.

 And then, suddenly, I found myself in a position no parent wants to find themselves (especially before their kids are in high school): my kid was faster than me.
 I couldn’t keep up with my kid.

-Like I said: I needed to get in shape.
+As I said, I needed to get in shape.
 For Lucy.
 For myself.

 Using your smart device, CoPilot tracks your movements as you go through the workout.
 I’m not talking just heart rate, I mean the physical motions you’re making.
 And let me tell you, I was making some serious mistakes.
 These motions are sent to your trainer, who offers you automatic corrections, enabling you to learn from your mistakes.

-Plus, in addition to these remote training sessions, you get access to weekly video chats and infinite text chat.
+Plus, you get access to weekly video chats and infinite text chat in addition to these remote training sessions.
 These, unlike the remote training, happen in real-time, meaning you get live, uninterrupted access with your trainer.
 When you add these up with the remote, anytime workout regimen, you get an engaging, motivating workout experience.

 Ok!
 Week one.
-Downloaded the app, off to a great start!
+Downloaded the app, an easy step!